Navy picks up U.S. family with sick baby from sailboat in Pacific

 "They took it upon themselves to do whatever necessary to save her life," Bersamina said.

+"We are very thankful to be safe and well," the Kaufmans said.
+"We also appreciate all the concern, thoughts and prayers ... for our daughter Lyra.
+She is doing well now, and her medical condition continues to improve."

-The Kaufman family had left from Mexico on March 19, sailing toward islands in the South Pacific and eventually New Zealand, according to www.therebelheart.com, where they have been writing about their sometimes-stormy voyage.
+The Kaufman family departed from Mexico on March 19, sailing toward islands in the South Pacific and planning to reach New Zealand eventually, according to www.therebelheart.com, where they have been writing about their sometimes-stormy voyage.

-Her husband, Eric Kaufman, describes himself as a licensed U.S. Coast Guard captain and certified dive master.
+Eric Kaufman describes himself as a licensed U.S. Coast Guard captain and certified dive master.

 In a post on her blog on March 26th, one week into the journey, Charlotte Kaufman said the endeavor was proving difficult.